 36. 43% of Gen Z-ers would participate in a product review.

 Generation Z is looking for engaging conversations with brands and is interested in building brand relationships.
 Another sign of collaborative engagement is that 42% of Gen Z-ers would participate in an online game for a campaign.
 These Gen Z statistics give rise to a challenge for retailers to create a personalized, interactive experience for their customers.

 A preference for authenticity and a realistic narrative means that Generation Z has a soft corner for influencer marketing specialists.
-While 63% of Gen Z-ers prefer to see social media influencers in ads, only 37% prefer celebrities.
+While 67% of Gen Z-ers prefer to see real people in social media ads, 37% prefer celebrities.
 According to Forbes, in the top 10 list of influencers for this generation, only one—Jennifer Lawrence—is a traditional movie star.
 Gen Z statistics might cite some other celebrities like Kylie and Kendall Jenner, but most Gen Z-ers favor Snapchat and YouTube stars.